opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     Do one of the following:

-    - Drag the Xsheet frame cursor up or down to scrub all the audio columns whose Camera Stand toggle is active.
+    - Drag the Xsheet/Timeline frame cursor forward or backwards to scrub all the audio levels whose Camera Stand toggle is active.

-    - Drag the frame cursor in the viewer framebar to scrub all the audio columns whose Camera Stand toggle is active.
+    - Drag the frame cursor in the Viewer framebar to scrub all the audio columns whose Camera Stand toggle is active.

-    - Windows only: click and drag on the dashed vertical strip available on the right of the audio column cells: the selected section will be automatically played back.
+    - Windows only: click and drag on the dashed strip available on the audio level cells: the selected section will be automatically played back.

 .. tip:: **To flip through the mouth drawings:**

     1. Do one of the following:

-    - Select in the Xsheet the animation level containing the mouth drawings.
+    - Select in the Xsheet or Timeline the animation level containing the mouth drawings.

-    - Right-click in the work area on the mouth drawing you want to flip through, and choose the Select command related to the column containing the drawing you clicked.
+    - Right-click in the viewer over the mouth drawing you want to flip through, and choose the **Select** command related to the column/layer containing the drawing you clicked.

-    2. Choose the Skeleton tool (|skeleton|) and set the tool mode to Animate.
+    2. Choose the **Skeleton** tool (|skeleton|) and set the tool mode to **Animate**.

-    3. In the work area click the label with the level name on the right of the current section pivot point and flip through following and previous frames by doing one of the following:
+    3. In the viewer click the label with the level name on the right of the current section pivot point and flip through following and previous frames by doing one of the following:

     - Drag up or down.